gtgnan/wifiTwt/doc/manual/source/test-framework.rst

 ::

-   $ ./ns3 --configure --enable-examples --enable-tests
+   $ ./ns3 configure --enable-examples --enable-tests

 Then, build |ns3|, and after it is built, just run ``test.py``.  ``test.py -h`` will show a number of configuration options that modify the behavior